GianlucaBroll95/Var-Application/README.md

 # Var Application

-A simple GUI to calculate value at risk and expected shortfall of arbitrary portfolio or single stocks.
+A simple GUI to calculate value at risk and expected shortfall of arbitrary portfolios or single stocks.